 Establish methods for coordinating cooperation among qualified applicants, and assistance volunteered by third parties.

-Begin the work of fundraising and establishing links to possible donor agencies
+Begin the work of fundraising and establishing links to possible donor agencies.

-Review the basis of the US$100,000 application base fee to determine its full origin and to determine what percentage of that fee could be waved for applicants.
+Review the basis of the US$100,000 application base fee to determine its full origin and to determine what percentage of that fee could be waived for applicants.

 The Working Group also wishes to acknowledge and appreciate the Board's Trondheim resolution 2.2 that appears to support the working group's recommendations for coordinating providers and recipients, and increased awareness and outreach efforts to needy applicants.
 However we feel that with further work, as recommend above, more of the support mechanisms should be approved for implementation.
+The Working Group also indicates its willingness to keep working on these additional work items, though with the comment that additional outreach for members and/or advisors with specific expertise will need to be done once the re-chartering is completed.

 Frequently asked questions

-During the process of developing these recommendations, various questions have been asked the ICANN volunteer community, the ICANN staff and the ICANN Board of directors.
+During the process of developing these recommendations, various questions have been asked by the ICANN volunteer community, the ICANN staff and the ICANN Board of directors.
 This section explores some of these frequently asked questions:

 Question: Why can't these applicants just wait until the next round